jxph025319/edx-documentation/en_us/course_authors/source/video/upload_video_edx/video_uploads.rst

 Video Processing Statuses
 ===========================

-The encoding and hosting process assigns these statuses to video files.
+The encoding and hosting process assigns the following statuses to video files.

-* **Uploading** files have not yet reached the edX servers successfully.
-For files that encounter a problem, verify that the file that you uploaded is in .mp4 or .mov format and meets the other specifications for successful video processing.
-See :ref:`Specifications for Successful Video Files`.
-Then try uploading the file (or its replacement) again.
+* **Failed** files did not complete processing successfully.
+Verify that you can play your original .mp4 or .mov file and that it meets the other specifications for successful video processing.
+Then upload the file, or a replacement file, again.
+If processing fails more than once for a file, contact edX partner support at ``partner-support@edx.org``.

+  For more information, see :ref:`Specifications for Successful Video Files`.

+* **Failed Duplicate** is the status for files that failed to upload because the system identified the files as duplicates.

 * **In Progress** files are undergoing processing to create additional file formats or waiting for successful transfer to the host sites.

-* **Uploaded** files have successfully completed uploading to the edX servers.
+* **Invalid Token** indicates a configuration problem.
+If this status appears, contact edX partner support at ``partner-support@edx.org``.

 * **Ready** files are ready for inclusion in your course and for learners to view.
-See :ref:`Adding Videos to a Course`.
 When you click the names of these files, a file hosted on one of the external host sites plays.
 Processing continues at video hosting sites for 24 hours after you upload a file.

+  For more information, see :ref:`Adding Videos to a Course`.

+* **Unknown** indicates a configuration problem.
+If this status appears, contact edX partner support at ``partner-support@edx.org``.

+* **Uploaded** files have successfully completed uploading to the edX servers.

-* **Failed** files did not complete processing successfully.
-Verify that you can play your original .mp4 or .mov file and that it meets the other specifications for successful video processing.
-See :ref:`Specifications for Successful Video Files`.
-Upload the file, or a replacement file, again.
-If processing fails more than once for a file, contact edX partner support at partner-support@edx.org.
+* **Uploading** files have not yet reached the edX servers successfully.
+For files that encounter a problem, verify that the file that you uploaded is in .mp4 or .mov format and meets the other specifications for successful video processing.
+Then try uploading the file (or its replacement) again.

-* **Failed Duplicate** is the status for files that failed to upload because the system identified them as duplicates.

-* **Invalid Token** or **Unknown** indicate a configuration problem.
-Inform edX partner support if these statuses appear.
+  For more information, see :ref:`Specifications for Successful Video Files`.

 For more information, see :ref:`Video Encoding and Hosting Overview`.